hiroyasuakada/UnrealEgo/README.md

 ### Comparison Method

 We also provide our implementation of a previous work, EgoGlass, without additional segmentation supervision from their 2D body part branch.
 You can download [trained weights](https://drive.google.com/drive/folders/1uTS6Z3BJ4oMz1YbQXSVC1M2Y924CTMs0?usp=sharing).
-If you want to use our implementation or trained weight, please cite their paper.
+If you want to use this implementation or trained weight, please cite their paper.

         bash scripts/train/unrealego/unrealego.sh